frewsxcv/organize.fyi/src/tech-organizing-handbook.md

 ## Contributing

 The Tech Organizing Handbook is an open source project written by people like you.
 The source can be found [on GitHub][repo].
+The handbook is generated via [mdBook][].

 ## Contributors